gFulvio/CASPER-MV/README.md

 Drink (take the bottle, drink from the glass, take the glass to wash);
 Use the GameObject Capsule with the MoveTo script to move automatically (press L to perform the Lunch task, B for Breakfast, and D for Drink).

+There is present but disabled, a Capsule game object that corresponds to an avatar controllable by keyboard arrows.
+Feel free to program it as you like to make it pick up objects or sit at the table.
+You can also create your avatar from scratch or use the ThirdPerson Starter Asset from the Unity Asset Store.
+In any case, always remember to add it to the user field of the game object Agent so that it can be detected.

 ### Object detection
-Object detection is done through an Overlap Sphere in the CASPER class.
+Object detection is done through an Overlap Sphere (https://docs.unity3d.com/ScriptReference/Physics.OverlapSphere.html) in the CASPER class.
+The LayerMask is set to OOI so an object needs to be on the OOI layer to be detected.
 You are free to use another method such as raycasting.

 ### Perception Class
 Vector operations are used to calculate QSRs in a QSREngine object.
 The results are stored as dictionaries through a QSRLibrary object.